 Exit to Private Equity - An Insider Guide for Founders, CEOs, and Professional Investors

 This practical 60-page report provides a deep insight into the risks and opportunities of partnering with Private Equity firms across the UK and Europe.
-It is relevant for founders, CEOs and investors of mid-sized companies, i.e. companies that usually have:
+It is relevant for founders, CEOs and professional investors of mid-sized companies, i.e. companies that usually have:

 • more than €15m revenue; or